 A company that engages in business in a state other than the one where it was formed may have to qualify to do business in that state.
 An LLC or a corporation is "domestic" in the "state of organization," or the state where it started.
-A company of can engage in business in a domestic state without having to undergo qualification.
+A company can engage in business in a domestic state without having to undergo qualification.

 A foreign LLC or corporation may have to qualify to conduct business in another state if its business transactions meet certain requirements.
 The term "foreign" describes an out of state business rather than a company that originates outside of the U.S. Read along as FindLaw outlines the differences between conducting business as a domestic or foreign compay.

 Transacting Business Out of State